jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 | Content Strategy                       | Working      |
 | Backend Technologies                   | Working      |

-### Senior Front-end Developer
+### Senior Front End Developer

-With proven problem-solving skills, Senior Front-end Developers typically work more independently and in support of guidance from Front-end Leads.
+With proven problem-solving skills, Senior Front End Developers typically work more independently and in support of guidance from Front End Leads.
 They will help to execute and develop solutions from well-rounded technical and user experience considerations providing estimates, risks, and prototypes.
-Through analysis and experience they should be comfortable working in and taking on many different front-end technologies while pursuing additional depth in both CMS and JavaScript Applications.
+Through analysis and experience they should be comfortable working in and taking on many different Front End technologies while pursuing additional depth in both CMS and JavaScript Applications.
 Mentoring others is an option for those who seek it.
-However, it is expected that they will support Front-end Developers with guidance, technical knowledge, and quality control.
+However, it is expected that they will support Front End Developers with guidance, technical knowledge, and quality control.

 Responsible for theme code and site configuration, ensuring that: